arkime/arkimeweb/_wiki/roles.md

 For example if user role SecGroup is included and includes both arkimeUser and cont3xtUser, and user assigned the SecGroup role will also have access to Arkime & Cont3xt even if the user doesn't directly have the arkimeUser/cont3xtUser directly assigned.

+High level Role Rules:
+* Only a superAdmin can create/modify superAdmin user
+* Only a superAdmin user can set another user as a arkimeAdmin, cont3xtAdmin, parliamentAdmin, wiseAdmin - however a usersAdmin can still modify everything else about non superAdmins
+* usersAdmin can add/modify users
+* The application Admin users can still view application data for other admin and superAdmins

 </div>